The Robert H. N. Ho Family Foundation Translation Grants in Buddhist Studies

-- Completed applications must be submitted through the ACLS Online Fellowship and Grant Administration (OFA) System (ofa.acls.org) no later than 9PM Eastern Time, November 15, 2021.
+- Completed applications must be submitted through the ACLS Online Fellowship and Grant Administration (OFA) System (ofa.acls.org) no later than 9PM Eastern Standard Time, November 16, 2022.

-These grants support a broad range of endeavor, from the creation of critical editions (with full scholarly apparatus), to translation of canonical texts into modern vernaculars, to the translation of scholarly works on Buddhism from one modern language into another.
+These grants support translations of important Buddhist texts for the benefit of contemporary audiences who currently do not have access to them in their own languages.
+Applicants may propose work including, but not limited to, translation of canonical texts into modern vernaculars or the translation of scholarly works on Buddhism from one modern language into another.

 Collaborative projects are welcome.

 Award funds can be used as stipends for work performed (e.g., to secure release time or to pay assistants), for travel, and for related office costs, including reproduction or digitization of images.
 A budget is required.

 There are no restrictions as to the language of the final product prepared for publication.

 - Individual applicants and leaders of collaborative teams must have PhD degrees conferred by an accredited university.
 (An established scholar who can demonstrate the equivalent of the PhD in publications and professional experience may also qualify.)

 - If the degree is not conferred by the deadline, applicants must submit an institutional statement signed by a university official (Department Chair or Dean) confirming that the applicant is on schedule to complete the PhD by April 15, 2023.
 Nominees will have to provide confirmation that the degree has been conferred before becoming fellows.